 Robert Indiana’s LOVE sculpture, created in many iterations between 1969 and 1999, has its roots in the Vietnam era.
-One of Indiana’s large-scale LOVE sculptures is located on a grassy knoll at Civic Center Mall in Scottsdale.
+One of Indiana’s large-scale LOVE sculptures is located at Civic Center Mall in Scottsdale.
 Created with poly-chromed red and blue aluminum, the sculpture weighs 3,800 pounds.
-It measures 144-inches high and wide, and 72-inches deep.
+It measures 144 inches high and wide, and 72-inches deep.
 Indiana’s LOVE image has graced U.S. postage stamps and Museum of Modern Art Christmas cards.
-The Scottsdale sculpture is routinely used by locals a nd tourists as a background for snapping photographs.
+The Scottsdale sculpture is routinely used by locals and tourists as a background for snapping photographs.

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 The Soleri Bridge and Plaza (2011) is located at the Scottsdale Waterfront.
 The bridge is anchored by two 64-foot